Orange Collective

 Thesis

-Public web data is exhausted, copyright lawsuits and the EU AI Act are turning consent and chain-of-title into procurement requirements, and multimodal/robotics models need real-world data that scraping cannot supply.[2]
-[3] [8] [5] Luel is building the rights-cleared default — a marketplace and collection engine that delivers bespoke multimodal datasets to frontier labs in days, then re-licenses the resulting catalog at high margins.[1]
+Public web data is exhausted, the EU AI Act's general-purpose AI obligations are now in force, and Meta's 49% stake in Scale AI has pushed frontier labs toward neutral data partners.[2]
+[33] [24] Luel is building the rights-cleared default — a marketplace and collection engine that delivers bespoke multimodal datasets to frontier labs in days, then re-licenses the resulting catalog at high margins.[1]
+The market has started to confirm the thesis: a $31.2M seed co-led by General Catalyst and Lightspeed in May 2026 — one of the largest seed rounds in YC history — with $2M ARR reached within weeks of demo day.[22]
+[23]

 1. 01